trolund/llm-spoon/README.md

 ## Setting up the Spoon

 After installation, you need to set up the Spoon in the Hammerspoon config file as shown below.
-Get you api key by going to: https://dashboard.cohere.com/api-keys.
+Get your API key by going to [Cohere API Keys](https://dashboard.cohere.com/api-keys).

 ```lua
 hs.settings.set("AiHelper.apiKey", "<COHERE_API_KEY>")